Yizhuangzhou/F1RT/README.md

 The data directory contains data for MAG reconstruction.

-The bin directory contains Perl programs for MAG reconstruction
+The bin directory contains Perl programs for MAG reconstruction.

-The
+The Scripts directory contains all scripts for MAG reconstruction.

 The Isolate directory contains four isolate genomes.

 The MAG directory contains nine MAGs.

-For original data, please refer to http://dx.doi.org/10.5524/100049.
+For original data including all high-quality reads and original assemblies by SOAPdenovo, please refer to http://dx.doi.org/10.5524/100049.

 # Affiliation
 Guilin Medical University